Cat Stevens: Muslim faith and musical career

-Following his conversion to Islam, Cat Stevens (now named Yusuf Islam), abandoned his musical career for nearly two decades.
-When he became a Muslim in 1977, the Imam at his mosque told him that it was fine to continue as a musician, as long as the songs were morally acceptable, but others were saying that "it was all prohibited", and he decided to avoid the question by ceasing to perform.
+Following his conversion to Islam, Islam abandoned his musical career for nearly two decades.
+When he became a Muslim in 1977, the imam at his mosque told him that it was fine to continue as a musician, as long as the songs were morally acceptable.
+However, because others said that "it was all prohibited,” he decided to avoid the question by ceasing to perform.
 He has said that there was "a combination of reasons, really", and that the continuing demands of the music business had been "becoming a chore, and not an inspiration anymore".
-In 1987, he released an album of "jihadi" nasheed around the theme of the Soviet invasion of Afghanistan which was produced and sold by "Mirror of the Afghan Jihad", a division of Maktab al-Khidamat.

-In a 2004, interview on Larry King Live, he said "A lot of people would have loved me to keep singing.
-You come to a point where you have sung, more or less ... your whole repertoire and you want to get down to the job of living.
+In a 2004 interview on Larry King Live, he said "A lot of people would have loved me to keep singing.
+You come to a point where you have sung, more or less... your whole repertoire and you want to get down to the job of living.
 You know, up until that point, I hadn't had a life.
 I'd been searching, been on the road."

 Estimating in January 2007 that he was continuing to earn approximately US$1.5 million a year from his Cat Stevens music, he said he would use his accumulated wealth and ongoing earnings from his music career for philanthropic and educational causes in the Muslim community of London and elsewhere.
-In 1983, he founded the Islamia Primary School in Brondesbury Park, later moved to Salusbury Road, in the north London area of Queen's Park and, soon after, founded several Muslim secondary schools; in 1992, he set up The Association of Muslim Schools (AMS-UK), a charity that brought together all the Muslim schools in the UK.
+In 1983, he founded the Islamia Primary School in Brondesbury Park, which later moved to Salusbury Road in the north London area of Queen's Park and, soon after, founded several Muslim secondary schools.
+In 1992, he set up The Association of Muslim Schools (AMS-UK), a charity that brought together all the Muslim schools in the UK.
 He is also the founder and chairman of the Small Kindness charity, which initially assisted famine victims in Africa and now supports thousands of orphans and families in the Balkans, Indonesia, and Iraq.
 He was chairman of the charity Muslim Aid from 1985 to 1993.